 - Most indications require 3–12 treatments which are done 3–10 days apart, depending on the patient’s tolerance and their tissue response.

-- Most patients will experience an immediate pain relief following the treatment.
+- Most patients will experience immediate pain relief following the treatment.
 Some patients may experience some soreness in the treated area, this will be temporary and typically relieved with ice.